The Ultimate List of Rainy Day Things to Do in Atlanta

-Art and design buffs love checking out Museum of Design Atlanta (MODA), the only museum in the Southeast devoted exclusively to the study and celebration of all things design.
+Art and design aficionados love checking out Museum of Design Atlanta (MODA), the only museum in the Southeast devoted exclusively to the study and celebration of all things design.
 While providing community outreach and education, MODA also offers exhibitions highlighting architecture, industrial and product design, interiors and furniture, graphics, fashion and more.
 This is a great stop for families with older kids or couples looking for a unique date night.

 Public Markets for Food and Shopping

 Got cabin fever and just itching to get out of the house?
 Head to one of Atlanta’s public market spaces for food, shopping and fun.
 Both Krog Street Market and Ponce City Market offer great indoor spaces for shopping and dining.
 Be sure to check the event calendars for classes, pop-ups, workshops and more.